ronaldyuwandika/MongoDB-University/Developer Learning Path/M001-MongoDB Basics/Chapter 0 - Setup/Lectures/Connecting to Our Class Atlas Cluster from the mongo Shell.md

 # Connecting to Our Class Atlas Cluster from the mongo Shell

-## Connecting to the class atlas cluster from the mongo shell

 Use this following commands to connect MongoDB Atlas cluster that we make before.

 ```sh